 The Pharmacy at Dorset County Hospital provides a comprehensive pharmaceutical service.
 The Pharmacy is a bright, modern, purpose built department which utilises the latest information technology and pneumatic tube distribution system.
-It has a staff of about 40 people, including pharmacists, technicians, trainees, storekeeper, assistants and pre–registration pharmacists who work together as a team to provide all the pharmacy services needed by a busy district general hospital with all the normal medical and surgical specialities.
+It has a staff of around 70 people, including pharmacists, technicians, trainees, storekeeper, assistants, pre–registration pharmacists and Pharmacy Technicians, and our admin team.
+They work together as a team to provide all the pharmacy services needed by a busy district general hospital with all the normal medical and surgical specialties.

 We are located on Level 0 of the South wing of the hospital near the Discharge Lounge and the hydrotherapy pool.
 Use entrance South 2.
 There are lifts to all levels close by.

 If you are or are due to be an inpatient with us please bring a supply of your regular medication with you, including any injections, inhalers, eye drops or patches; this helps hospital staff prescribe your medication correctly, prevents delays in treatment and reduces waste.

 If you would like to access any of our Patient Information Leaflets then please click here.

 We aim to dispense your prescription safely, accurately and as quickly as we can.
 With such a lot going on behind the scenes please appreciate that during busy periods there may be a need for you to wait.

 For outpatients there is one prescription charge payable per item unless you are exempt.
 You may pay by most debit or credit cards.
 If you regularly pick up a prescription with us or at any Pharmacy, you may find a prescription prepayment certificate is a cost effective way of paying for your prescriptions.
 For more information please visit https://www.gov.uk/get-a-ppc.